floodyworm/my-first-blog/README.md

 6. Implementing Bootstrap library
 7. Creating Django Forms
 8. Considerations to security (also see: https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/) before deploying to Cloud ( using www.pythonanywhere.com but others, such as, AWS can be used)
+9. Administration of the blog posts / website
-9. Version controlling of the project development using GitHub
+10. Version controlling of the project development using GitHub

 My experience of developing this project will be published shortly.